logzio/logzio-lambda-extensions/logzio-lambda-extensions-logs/README.md

 | Europe (Stockholm) | `eu-north-1` |

 **NOTE:** If your AWS region is not in the list, please reach out to Logz.io's support or open an issue in this repo.

+### Changelog:
+- **0.1.0**:
+    - **BREAKING CHANGES**: Written in Go, supports multiple runtimes.
+Compatible with the GA version of the Extensions API.
+- **0.0.1**: Initial release.
+Supports only python 3.7, python 3.8 runtimes.
+Compatible with the beta version of the Extensions API.